gschampagne/nbody_phys512_grace/README.md

 ```

 #### interpolate_acceleration
-Maps acceleration from grid back to particle positions using cloud in cell method to match grid_particles().
+Uses the numba-accelerated CIC interpolation to evaluate the grid acceleration at each particle position.
+This produces the acceleration for each particle by combining contributions from the four neighboring grid cells with CIC weights.

 #### leapfrog_step
-Use two step leapfrog to compute energy (like we did in class)
+Use two step leapfrog to compute energy
 ```python
 x = x + v * dt              # Drift: update positions
 dr = x[0,:] - x[1,:]        # Compute separation at NEW positions